Dhanarajb/Front-end-topics/Closure.md

 const closure2 = createCounter();
 closure2(); // Output: 1
 ```
-> Encapsulation is bundling or wrapping of data
-and function together to provide data security/
-data privacy.
+# Understanding Encapsulation and Closures

+## Encapsulation

+Encapsulation is the bundling or wrapping of data and functions together to provide data security and privacy.
+It is a fundamental concept in object-oriented programming that helps in protecting the internal state of an object from outside interference and misuse.

-###### Benefits of Closures:
+## Benefits of Closures

-> 1. Closure can be used for data modification with data privacy(encapsulation)
+1. **Data Privacy (Encapsulation):** Closures can be used for data modification with data privacy.
+By using closures, you can create private variables and functions that are not accessible from the outside world.

-> 2. Persistent Data and State- Each time createCounter() iscalled, it creates a new closure with its own separate count variable.
+2. **Persistent Data and State:** Each time a function like `createCounter()` is called, it creates a new closure with its own separate count variable.
+This allows the counter to maintain its state between function calls.

-> 3. Code Reusability- The closure returned by createCounter() is a reusable counter function.
+3. **Code Reusability:** The closure returned by `createCounter()` is a reusable counter function.
+You can create multiple counter instances, each maintaining its own state.

-###### Limitations
+## Limitations of Closures

-> Memory Leaks - If closures are not properly managed, they can hold onto unnecessary memory because Closures retain references to the variables they access.
+- **Memory Leaks:** If closures are not properly managed, they can hold onto unnecessary memory because they retain references to the variables they access.
+This can lead to memory leaks and potential performance issues.

+## Conclusion

-> Closures enable data encapsulation, information hiding, and the creation of private variables within functions.
+Closures enable data encapsulation, information hiding, and the creation of private variables within functions.
+While they offer several benefits, it's important to manage them properly to avoid potential issues such as memory leaks.

 ---
 #### Question 1: